openMSX User's Manual

 CTRL+Win+V Cmd+V (paste) Type the text from the clipboard into the MSX

-5.1.4 Keyboard Layouts
+6.1.4 Keyboard Layouts

-As of openMSX 0.7.0, there are facilities to make this as smooth as possible, so that you can use your own keyboard on any kind of MSX with as little surprises as possible.
+There are facilities to make this as smooth as possible, so that you can use your own keyboard for any kind of MSX with as little surprises as possible.
 The trick is the new character-based mapping mode, which tries to convert any character you enter with your host computer's keyboard to an MSX key press.
 For this feature, all MSX hardware configuration files now have information about their keyboard layout.
 Anyway, this mapping mode is enabled by default, so you don't have to do anything to make this work!

-However, there are always some nasty details.
+However, there are always some pesky details.
 For those details we refer to the documentation of other keyboard settings, where they are explained in full detail: mapping mode (as mentioned before), kbd_numkeypad_always_enabled (use numerical keypad even when your MSX doesn't have one), kbd_code_kana_host_key (specify an alternative host key for CODE/KANA) and kbd_numkeypad_enter_key (specifies mapping of the ENTER key of the keypad).

-5.2 Joystick
+6.2 Joystick

 bind "joy1 button4 down" "keymatrixdown 6 0x20"